 Eastern monasticism in the Mercurion

 Probably Greek-rite anchorites set some of the symbolic elements in the church of Tortora.
-Between the 8th and 10th centuries, in fact, many Basilian monks from Egypt and Palestine settled there, territories that were conquered by the Arabs and then from Greece because of the iconoclastic struggles that followed the edict of Leo III the Isaurian.
+Between the 8th and 10th centuries, many Basilian monks settled there, having fled the Arab conquests of Egypt and Palestine.
+Later, religious also came from Greece because of the iconoclastic struggles that followed the edict of Leo III the Isaurian.

-Many of these hermit monks, following the example of, among others, St. Nilus of Rossano, settled in a mountainous area of the Calabrian-Lucanian Pollino2, which was then called Mercurion because of the cult dedicated to Mercurius of Caesarea3.
-The area became a monastic laura, which was well adapted for this purpose due to its abundance of woods and natural ravines, and also thanks to a political tolerance it benefited under the Byzantines and Longobards.
-There are many indications suggesting the presence of Basilian monks in Tortora.
-Their influence probably contributed in some way, if only as a cultural heritage, to the building of the earlier Purgatory church.
+Many of these hermit monks, following the example of, among others, Saint Nilus of Rossano, settled in a mountainous area of the Calabrian-Lucanian Pollino2, called Mercurion because of the cult dedicated to Mercurius of Caesarea3.
+The area became a monastic laura, which was perfect for this purpose due to its abundance of woods and natural ravines, also thanks to a political tolerance it benefited under the Byzantines and Longobards.

-The village and the Purgatory Chapel of Tortora
+The village and the Church of the Purgatory in Tortora

 Today, the chapel has a simple structure with a square plan and a single apsidal nave.
-The gabled façade, facing south, is surmounted at the top by a graceful bell gable.
-It seems to be dated 1701 – but the inscription is debated7 – probably placed during one of the reconstructions.
-The front of the church is divided into two orders by a string-course cornice.
-The upper portion, once coloured red, is dominated by a flower of life, place just below the bell tower.
-Two rectangular windows flank a large niche, of which only painted fragments of the original fresco of the Virgin of Mount Carmel are preserved.
+The gabled façade, facing south, has at the top a graceful bell gable.
+It seems to be dated 1701, probably placed during one of the reconstructions, but the inscription is debated7.
+A string-course cornice divides the front of the church into two orders.
+A flower of life, just below the bell tower, dominates the upper portion, once coloured red.
+Two rectangular windows flank a large niche, that preserves fragments of the original fresco of the Virgin of Mount Carmel.

-Instead, the lower order of the Purgatory Church of Tortora is dominated by the stone portal, carved in bas-relief with figures that are difficult to interpret.
-Although the wooden component of the door refers to the date of 16888, one can easily deduce that the ashlars used are older.
-The style, in fact, can be attributed to 12th-century Basilian-Calabrian craftsmen and can be found in the sculptures of the church of Sant’Adriano in San Demetrio Corone and at the Panaghia in Rossano9.
+A stone portal, carved with bas-relief figures, difficult to interpret, dominates the lower order of the Purgatory Church of Tortora.
+Although the wooden door refers to the date of 16888, one can easily deduce that the ashlars are older.
+We can attribuite the style to 12th-century Basilian-Calabrian craftsmen.
+It is possible to find similar sculptures in the church of Sant’Adriano in San Demetrio Corone and at the Panaghia in Rossano9.

 A depiction of the zodiac

-The iconography of Tortora portal is not easily readable: the animal figures in the bas-reliefs are partly worn and, where distinguishable, difficult to identify.
-In addition, the six archivolt ashlars were reassembled in the Purgatory church in an order that does not correspond to the original.
-Evidence of this is the figurative discontinuity of some elements that are now located in two separate blocks and between which something else is placed.
-The ashlars contain images that seem to be from the medieval bestiary, flattened, and corresponding to certain constellations of the zodiac, as suggested by Biagio Moliterni10.
+The iconography of Tortora portal is not easily readable: the animal figures in the bas-reliefs appear damaged.
+In addition, the six archivolt ashlars were not in the original order.
+This is evident in the figurative continuity of elements that were once juxtaposed but are now separated by other panels.
+The blocks feature flattened images from the medieval bestiary, which correspond to certain zodiac constellations, as suggested by Biagio Moliterni10.

-From left to right we find: a winged animal, similar to a griffin, but more likely a lion to which wings were added to emphasise Christ’s dual nature, terrestrial and celestial.
-The figure of a ram; a scorpion; an indistinguishable bas-relief resembling two fish; a beast with a bow and arrow, symbol of Sagittarius; a cancer flanked by twin lions.
+From left to right we find: a winged animal, similar to a griffin, but more likely a lion with wings to emphasise Christ’s dual nature, terrestrial and celestial; a ram; a scorpion; two figures that are almost indistinguishable and resemble fish; a beast with a bow, symbol of Sagittarius; a cancer flanked by twin lions.

-The order is not that of the sculptor; the arrangement of the ashlars most likely reflects the succession of constellations along the solar ecliptic.
-In fact, this seems to be suggested by the Sagittarius segment that partially falls into the Scorpio tile.
-It is not known why only some of the zodiac signs are on the portal and not all.
-However, this could also depend on the choice to reuse ashlars: we do not know how the original work was made.
+As mentioned, this is not the order intended by the sculptor.
+The arrangement of the blocks most likely reflects the order of the constellations along the ecliptic.
+We can deduce this from the fact that the tip of Sagittarius falls partly within the Scorpio panel.
+It is unclear why only some zodiac signs appear on the portal rather than all of them.
+However, it could also depend on a decision made when the blocks were reused.
+We do not know what the original work looked like.

 Cycles of the cosmos

-Having examined the figurative sequence, the question about the iconographic significance of the portal as a whole remains.
-In particular, why a zodiac, a theme that seems pagan, is depicted on the façade of a Christian church.
-First of all, this is nothing new: there are many constellations in Romanesque art.
-This is the case with the mosaics of San Savino in Piacenza or the well-known Portale di Niccolò at the Sacra di San Michele in Val di Susa.
+What was the iconographic meaning of the work?
+Why was a zodiac, an apparently pagan theme, depicted on the façade of the church in Tortora?
+Firstly, this is not an unusual choice; we can find many examples of constellations in Romanesque art.
+This is the case with the mosaics of San Savino in Piacenza or the well-known Portal of Nicholaus at the Sacra di San Michele in Val di Susa.

-Such figurative cycles imply a cosmological vision of existence, conceived as the repetition of regular cycles in the sky and on Earth.
+These figurative cycles underlie a cosmological view of existence, conceived as the repetition of regular cycles in the heavens and on Earth.
 Thus the sun sets in the evening and rises in the morning, the seasons repeat the same every year.
 Also is for the zodiacal constellations, associated with certain months, which mark the time of sowing, reaping and harvesting.
 It is in this context of agricultural cycles, to which Medieval peasant society was linked, that the significance of Tortora Portal can be explained.
-The zodiac, reinterpreted in a Christian perspective since the 9th century11, is no longer connected to pagan myths, but marks time according to God’s will.
-He is Lord of all creation and to his providence is entrusted the success of harvests, also in an apotropaic sense.
+Thus, the zodiac, reinterpreted in a Christian perspective since the 9th century11, is no longer connected to pagan myths, but marks the time of human activities according to God’s will.
+He is the Lord of all creation and to his providence depends the success of harvests.

 Samuele Corrente Naso